-The primary source of information about the Group will be on the new ITDMG website.
-This will include the deer management plan and associated maps, a constitution, and minutes of group meetings.
-The link for this information is:
+The primary source of information about the Group is the ITDMG website.
+This includes the deer management plan and associated maps, a constitution, and minutes of group meetings.
+The link for this information is: http://inverarayandtyndrumdmg.deer-management.co.uk/

-http://inverarayandtyndrumdmg.deer-management.co.uk/